raviumadi/note_tool/readme.md

 4. **Set Directories**

-If you need to customize the location of the Notes directory, you can edit note_tool_config.sh directly.
+If you need to customize the location of the Notes directory, you can edit note_tool_config.sh directly located in ~/Documents/Notes/.bin/
+NOTE: .bin is a hidden directory.
 After making changes, reload the shell configuration:
 ```bssh
 source ~/.bashrc  # or source ~/.zshrc if using Zsh
 ```
-5. **See Commands**
+1. **See Commands**

 ```bash
 note -h